 Before You Begin

-Before you restore workloads to Google Compute Engine, mind the following requirements and limitations:
+Before you restore workloads to Google Compute Engine, consider the following requirements and limitations:

-- Check whether a proxy appliance must be configured for restore.
-For more information, see Proxy Appliances.
+- Check whether a helper appliance must be configured for restore.
+For more information, see Helper Appliances.

 - The backup server and repositories with workload backup files must have access to the internet.